gajananan/integrity-shield-testscenario/TEST_QUICK_README.md

 ### How to perform test:

-- Execute the commands shown under `[Command]` in the following test scenarios.
+- Copy the entire command string shown under `[Command]` and execute in the console in the following test scenarios.

 - Confirm the results shown under `[Result]` of executing a command in the following test scenarios.